 The Centre for Nursing Studies offers Prior Learning Assessment (PLA) as a service to students who feel they may have achieved learning through previous knowledge and experience.

-If you are interested in the program, please complete the RN Critical Care Program Registration Form (PDF)
+If you are interested in the program, please complete the RN Critical Care Registration Form July 2023 (PDF)

 For further information or registration materials, please contact: